godaddy/node-priam/README.md

  - `#first()`: After calling execute will return first, if any of the results found.

- - `#single()`: Similar to first, will return first result however will throw exception if more than one record found.
+ - `#single()`: Similar to first, will return first result however will yield an error if more than one record found.

  - `#execute(callback [optional, function])`: Executes the query.
 If a callback is not supplied, this will return a Promise.